rebelsky/csc207c/pages/los.md

 The analysis part of data structure design means that you analyze the running time of your methods using bit-O notation (A).

+#### ADTs/DSs #14: Iterators

+Make sure to describe the basic purpose of iterators.

+While you may choose a data structure I implemented, make sure that you implemented the iterator.

+You need not implement the `remove` method.

 ### Software design and development

 #### Development #1: Collaboration